 However, if you plan to travel off-grid often you should consider upgrading to a smart converter (multi-stage converter) because they are more efficient.

 Smart converters (smart chargers)

 Smart converters work just like converters, but charge batteries faster and more completely.
 A smart converter will sense how full your batteries are and adjust amperage and voltage to charge them in an efficient way.

 They charge through four stages: bulk, absorption, float and equalize.

 When the batteries are depleted, a smart charger ramps up the amperage until it gets near full capacity.
-Then it restricts amperages and increases voltage to top off and balance without throwing away extra power or damaging the batteries.
+Then it restricts amperages and decreases voltage to top off and balance without throwing away extra power or damaging the batteries.
 This is known as multi-stage charging.